Core Keeper: Seasonal events and crossovers

-The first seasonal event; “The Great Egg Hunt”, ran from 13–19 April 2022, introducing Easter-themed collectibles and enemies.
+The first seasonal event, “The Great Egg Hunt”, ran from 13–19 April 2022, introducing Easter-themed collectibles and enemies.
 Later that year, the Halloween event “Creepy Costume Party” ran until 5 November 2022 and added themed cosmetics.

 During this time a crossover event with Terraria followed on 26 September 2022, bringing the King Slime boss and other themed content into the game.

 Seasonal events continued into 2023.
 A Christmas event ran from 13 December 2022 to 5 January 2023, adding winter-themed enemies, decorations and mechanics, later made permanently accessible through in-game settings.
 The “Quality of Love” update in February 2023 combined a Valentine’s event with permanent features such as a visual overhaul, musical instruments and expanded character customisation.
 A brief “Cherry Blossom” event in March 2023 added sakura-themed trees, flowers and a new achievement.

 Major content updates

 The first major content update, "The Sunken Sea", released on 15 June 2022 and added a large water biome with boats, islands, new fish, ores, enemies and weapons.
 The "Desert of Beginnings" update followed on 10 November 2022, adding a desert biome, two bosses, go-karts and bug-hunting mechanics.

-In March 2023 the "Paws & Claws" update (version 0.6.0) introduced a pet system, cattle farming, the Meadow sub-biome, creative and casual world modes, and a wide range of quality-of-life changes and balance adjustments.
+In March 2023, the "Paws & Claws" update (version 0.6.0) introduced a pet system, cattle farming, the Meadow sub-biome, creative and casual world modes, and a wide range of quality-of-life changes and balance adjustments.
 The later "Shimmering Frontier" update (version 0.7.0), released in October 2023, added a new late-game biome, the Atlantean Worm boss, an equipment upgrade station and additional enemies, resources and building options intended to expand long-term progression.

 Full release and 1.0 update (2024)

 Core Keeper left early access and was fully released on Windows and Linux on 27 August 2024.
 Console versions for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S and Nintendo Switch launched on 17 September 2024.
-The 1.0 launch update introduced a new endgame area known as the Passage, additional bosses, mage and warlock playstyles, waypoint teleportation, seed-based finite world generation and expanded PvP options, alongside overhauled world layout and balance changes to reduce grind and rework progression systems.
+The 1.0 launch update introduced a new endgame area known as the Passage, additional bosses, mage and warlock playstyles, waypoint teleportation, seed-based finite world generation and expanded PvP options, alongside an overhauled world layout and balance changes to reduce grind and rework progression systems.